kilfour/QuickFuzzr/reference.md

 select (person1, person2);
 // Results in => ( { Name: "xiyi", Age: 94 }, { Name: "", Age: 0 } )
 ```
-Enables and then disables generation for init-only properties.
 Updates state flags using bitwise enable/disable semantics.
 ## Fuzzr Extension Methods
 QuickFuzzr provides a collection of extension methods that enhance the expressiveness and composability of `FuzzrOf<T>`.